jabree00/cyberProjects/tutorials/wireshark.md

 <h3>Sample Filters</h3>
 <p>
-We can filter by IP addess using the following format...
+<em>We can filter by IP addess using the following format...</em>

 ip.addr == _______________
 Example: ip.addr == 192.168.1.100

-We can filter by IP source or destination by replacing addr with src or dst, respectively, in the example above.
+<em>We can filter by IP source or destination by replacing addr with src or dst, respectively, in the example above.</em>

-We can filter by MAC address using the following format... eth.addr == ________________
+<em>We can filter by MAC address using the following format...</em>
+eth.addr == ________________
 Example: eth.addr == 00:70:f4:23:18:c4

-We can filter by port using....
+<em>We can filter by port using....</em>
 Example: udp.port == 53
 Example: tcp.port == 25

 Note that 53 and 25 are the standard ports for UDP and TCP, respectively.

+<em>We can filter for packets containing specific words in the payload...</em>
 Example: tcp contains "curl"
 The above looks for tcp packets that contain the word "curl" in the payload.
 <em>We can type these filters in the the text box that says "Apply a display filter." </em>
 </p>